30 things to look for when deciding where to retire

 College students and retirees are on polar ends of the demographic spectrum, but oddly enough, older Americans often fare best in college towns.
 According to The Balance, college towns tend to have better public transportation, lower cost of living, and more cultural, recreational, and educational amenities.

 By moving to a new place in retirement, retirees can experience new people, new cultures, new food, new music, and new ideas just by heading to a diverse metro area.
-Four of the top 10 most diverse cities in the U.S. are in Maryland, two are in California, and one each is in Nevada, Washington, New York, and New Jersey.
+Seven of the top 10 most diverse big cities in the U.S. are in California, and one each is in New York, Illinois, and Texas.

 Proximity to an airport